Jonna-Heldrich/RepYourBlock/workshop/README.md

   1. The printable version will fit to a standard 8.5"x11" page in the "portait" orientation.
   2. The digital version contains additional columns for tracking progress during door-knocking.

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](LICENSE) file for details.